PepeTheFroggie/EspCopter/README.md

 6050 wiring: SCL to D1, SDA to D2, VCC to 3.3V, GND to GND.

 RC pulse input sequence is adaptable:

- .define ROL 0
+* define ROL 0
- .define PIT 1
+* define PIT 1
- .define THR 2
+* define THR 2
- .define RUD 3
+* define RUD 3
- .define AU1 4
+* define AU1 4

 The copter will only arm after 1 second zero throttle.
 The copter will shut down motors RC data fails for more than 100ms.